 3. A communication hub to send readings wirelessly to your display unit or supplier

 Gas readings can be sent to your display unit every half hour, and electricity readings can be sent every 10 seconds.

-You can choose how often readings are sent to your supplier.
+You get to choose how often readings are sent to your supplier.
 The more regularly you send meter readings, the more accurate your bill will be.

 No, the communication hub uses its own secure network to send your meter readings to your display unit and your energy supplier.
-You will need access to mobile signal.
+You will, however, need access to a mobile signal.

 Your gas and electricity readings are sent to your portable display unit, which shows you: